-Bryan Lloyd, Babatunde Ojo, Ferrill Roll, Patrick Todd, Andrew West and Maria Lernerman serve as the portfolio managers of the International Developed Markets Equity Portfolio.
+Ferrill Roll, Patrick Todd, Andrew West and Uday Cheruvu serve as the portfolio managers of the International Developed Markets Equity Portfolio.
 Messrs.
-Lloyd, Ojo, Roll, Todd and West have each held their position since the Portfolio's inception, and Ms. Lernerman has held her position since December 2022.
+Roll, Todd and West have each held their position since the Portfolio's inception and Mr. Cheruvu has held his position since January 2024.